openlookeng/hetu-core/hetu-docs/en/rest/statement.md

 - POST /v1/statement

+query

-query query: SQL Query to execute
+: SQL Query to execute

+reqheader X-Presto-User

-reqheader X-Presto-User: User to execute statement on behalf of (optional)
+: User to execute statement on behalf of (optional)

+reqheader X-Presto-Source

-reqheader X-Presto-Source: Source of query
+: Source of query

+reqheader X-Presto-Catalog

-reqheader X-Presto-Catalog: Catalog to execute query against
+: Catalog to execute query against

+reqheader X-Presto-Schema

-reqheader X-Presto-Schema: Schema to execute query against
+: Schema to execute query against

 Submits a statement to openLooKeng for execution.
 The openLooKeng client executes queries on behalf of a user against a catalog and a schema.
 When you run